luloxi/evolution-DAO/README.md

 You can also read the instructions [here](https://github.com/luloxi/evolution-DAO/tree/khazi)

-## ⛳️ Buidl a Simple DAO 💀 with Khazum 📚
+## Lesson #1 ⛳️ Buidl a Simple DAO 💀 with Khazum 📚

 **Khazum** (DAO with ERC20 as votes, minimum votes, and execution after deadline 💀)